WEREMSOFT/raylib-wiki-fork/raylib-input-system.md

 raylib input system basically uses an event polling mechanism, centralized on raylib [core module](https://github.com/raysan5/raylib/blob/master/src/core.c).

 At the end of the game loop, `EndDrawing()` function is called.
-This function calls `SwapBuffers()` and `PollInputEvents()`, multiple input devices are scanned at that moment and states are reqistered.
+This function calls `SwapBuffers()` and `PollInputEvents()`, multiple input devices are scanned at that moment and states are registered.

 Depending on the platform, input events are managed using different mechanisms.